 You don’t often hear too much about El Salvador when it comes to travel, but if you are looking for secluded beaches and want to test out your beginning skills at surfing, it’s a great place to start!
 I went on a women’s surf and yoga trip to Punta Mango Beach.
 We stayed at a little boutique hotel and had the huge beach entirely to ourselves!
 We practice surfing twice a day in a progressive surf camp.
 In addition, you’ll get to stretch out those sore muscles by doing yoga daily with a local yoga instructor.

 Steamy rainforest, smoking hot volcanoes, coffee, and stunning reef-fringed shorelines, El Salvador, is a playground for the adventurous.
 Learn more about future surf and yoga trips here!

-Hopefully this gave you a few unusual ideas for your next escape from North American winter for some beach and sun – and few crowds!
+Hopefully, this gave you a few unusual ideas for your next escape from North American winter for some beach and sun – and fewer crowds!